The hate-crimes trial of Arbery’s killers highlights everyday racism — and casual gun culture

 He pointed to Kyle Rittenhouse, a teenager who fatally shot two men and wounded a third after taking a Smith & Wesson M&P 15 rifle to patrol the streets of Kenosha, Wis., during civic unrest in 2020.
 Rittenhouse claimed self-defense and was acquitted of five felony counts, including homicide.

-After Arbery was killed, Gregory McMichael told police that he and his son grabbed their firearms believing Arbery might have a gun.
+After Arbery was killed, Gregory McMichael told police that he and his son grabbed their firearms, believing Arbery might have a gun.
 Even as Arbery lay bleeding on the street, Gregory McMichael said, he worried that the 25-year-old was “going for a weapon.”
 But prosecutors noted that Arbery had nothing on him as he jogged through Satilla Shores in shorts and a T-shirt — not even a backpack or a cellphone.

 Elected officials in Glynn County have denounced Arbery’s killing and called the defendants’ actions unconscionable.
 But they rejected the notion that the crime stemmed from a ubiquitous gun culture.